o9000/tint2/doc/tint2.md

   * `taskbar_hide_different_monitor = boolean (0 or 1)` :  If enabled, the taskbar shows only the tasks from the current monitor.
 Useful when running different tint2 instances on different monitors, each one having its own config. *(since 0.12)*

+  * `taskbar_hide_different_desktop = boolean (0 or 1)` :  If enabled, the taskbar shows only the tasks from the current desktop.
+Useful to make multi-desktop taskbars more compact, but still allow desktop switching with mouse click. *(since 0.15)*

   * `taskbar_always_show_all_desktop_tasks = boolean (0 or 1)` :  Has effect only if `taskbar_mode = multi_desktop`.
 If enabled, tasks that appear on all desktops are shown on all taskbars.
 Otherwise, they are shown only on the taskbar of the current desktop. *(since 0.12.4)*

   * `taskbar_sort_order = none/title/center` : Specifies the sort order of the tasks on the taskbar.  *(since 0.12)*